 The ring around the bottom of the MSW durian’s stem is brown and does not have spikes on it.
 You can check the base of the durian stem to identify the durian type, but scratching the stem helps you to determine whether your MSW durian is a good one.
 A ripe and fresh durian will have a firm and moist stem – so, ask your durian seller to let you scratch the stem and check if it comes out green!

 MSW durians have short, broad, pyramid-shaped spikes – unlike other durians that have skinnier, longer, rounder spikes.
 It’s trickier to get this one right – so you can look out also for the light green to ash brown colour of the durian too, to better your chances at picking the real MSW.

 The pungent sweet taste of the Mao Shan Wang durian is gloriously revealed in its bold, opaque yellow flesh.
 Look out for the vivid yellow of the flesh when the durian seller cracks open the durian husk to show you the flesh inside.
 MSW durian flesh, when sucked on, will fall smoothly off the seed – and, at this point, you should be enjoying the rich, creamy, bittersweet taste of your desired MSW durian!

 Looking out for these telltale signs may increase your chances of securing the Mao Shan Wang durian, but the truth is, dirty durian sellers have tricks to pass off other durians as MSW, especially when it is out of season.
 This is why the best way to make sure that you’re getting what you paid for is to find a durian seller that you trust – and let them do the choosing for you!

 Craving luxurious Mao Shan Wang?
-At Durian Factory, we pride ourselves in delivering the most premium-quality durians – dehusked and packed fresh on the same day.
+At Happe Durians we pride ourselves in delivering the most premium-quality durians – dehusked and packed fresh on the same day.
 Order 3 boxes of MSW online, and have them delivered to your doorstep for FREE, here.